anilzen/MathQuantum/content/home/fellowship_home.md

 # Note.
 An optional note to show underneath the links.
 cta_note:
-  label: 'Application deadline: August 1, 2023'
+  label: 'Application deadline: December 8, 2023'

 # Choose an optional background color, gradient, image, or video
 design: